pancake-library/pancake/tutorials/platformer.md

 player = pancake.addObject({x = 29, y = 30, width = 6, height = 11, name = "dexter", colliding = true, offsetX = -5, offsetY = -2})
 ```

-This will create a variable named player and assign an object to it that has different https://github.com/pancake-library/pancake-wiki/wiki/Objects#objects-attributes[attributes].
+This will create a variable named player and assign an object to it that has different [attributes](http://mightypancake.games/#/documentation/topics/objects?id=object39s-attributes).
 Now, we want to run our game to see the results of our work.

 ## Running the game

 It's really simple.
 Press and hold the left mouse button on the folder that you store the game files in and drag it to "LÖVE.exe".
-If you don't have LÖVE yet, please head back to https://github.com/pancake-library/pancake-wiki/wiki/Getting-Started[Getting Started].
+If you don't have LÖVE yet, please head back to [Getting Started](mightypancake.games/#/tutorials/Getting_Started).

 When you do this you should see that the pancake animation plays and nothing else really happens...
 Why is that?
 That's because our player object exists somewhere but it's actually invisible right now!
 Let's make him more alive, shall we?

 ## Invisible, yet alive

 How do you make an object visible?
 Well, you give it an image or an animation.
 In this case, we will create an animation, so he doesn't look like he's dead.
 To make that, we need some images (frames), so that we can define our animation!
-Go https://github.com/pancake-library/platformer-template/tree/master/images[here] and download assets that are going to be used in this tutorial!
+Go [here](https://github.com/pancake-library/platformer-template/tree/master/images) and download assets that are going to be used in this tutorial!
 After downloading them, copy the `images` folder and swap it with your `images` folder in your game folder!

 Now, let's get back to coding.
 Under the line, you've previously written add these two: